Redcliffe Botanic Gardens

 The Nursery is the nerve centre of the Gardens.
 It is where volunteers gather to discuss upcoming projects and receive instructions on priority tasks.
 Volunteers either work in the nursery itself on plant propagation, maintenance and botanical identification or work in areas out in the Gardens requiring specific maintenance or plantings

 The Herb Garden was the second part of the Gardens to be developed in the 1970s.
 The garden is extremely popular with visitors and widely regarded as one of the best collections of herbs in Queensland.
 The garden boasts over 300 species of culinary, medicinal, industrial and native herbs including many rare and delicate species.

 This recently added addition complements the Herb Garden.
 Here visitors can find out how easy it is to grow food from around the world in their own backyards using permaculture techniques of plant rotation.
 Different composting methods can be observed in this garden.

 This photographic water feature has been designed by local TAFE staff and students under the direction of Bob Evans to simulate a natural pond and creek system originating from a natural spring.
 "Chorizema" is the name of a small multi-stemmed plant which derives from the Greek meaning "dance near water."

 The cowyards are a significant part of the Garden’s history.
 Recreated by the Rotary Club of Redcliffe City in association with the Redcliffe Historical Society in May 2008, the cowyards are evidence of the previous use of a large part of the grounds, before the area became the Redcliffe Botanic Gardens.

-An flat open area has been accentuated and surrounded by native trees and shrubs to provide a natural meeting place.
-The site is used for weddings and by school groups.
-This site together with the adjacent gazebo is available for booking for private functions.
+A flat open area has been accentuated and surrounded by native trees and shrubs to provide a natural meeting place.
+This site together with the adjacent gazebo is available for booking by school groups or for weddings and similar services.
 Ring 3202 0555 for more information.

 The Sensory Garden